 Dividend Growth Investing

-My friend Marco Schwartz is a fan of dividend growth investing and has written quite a bit about it.
 While I like the concept, I don’t like the idea of keeping on top of so many stocks on an ongoing basis.
-The Humble Penny has another good article about this topic.
+The Humble Penny has a good article about this topic.

 What I’m Doing

 At the moment, I have not committed to any of these strategies.
 I had some good hunches a few years back and decided to try out investing in the stock market by picking a few stocks (Apple, Nike, Amazon) and then sold them later at 100% profits, which is great, but I don’t know that I can replicate that.
 Maybe I just happened to pick solid performers in a rising market.

 For example, in the years 2016-2017, anyone investing in crypto also seemed to be an incredible investor, based on the increase in value of their portfolios.
 That was a kind of crash course in investing for me, as it thought me a ton about diversification, managing your emotions, building an investment strategy, managing timelines, market timing etc.

 From what I’ve seen in my life so far, the best strategy is to have good cash supplies ready to be deployed when the market crashes.
 If you diversify properly at that stage, or are intelligent enough to pick the sector that will rise from the ashes and outperform the rest of the market, you will make a killing.
 This is exactly what happened with the 2007-2008 crisis and the resurgence of tech stocks.